Post: 60% Faster Onboarding with HR Workflow Automation: How One HR Director Reclaimed 6 Hours a Week

 IT provisioning lag 3–5 days post-start Day 1 access standard

-Lessons Learned: What We Would Do Differently
+Lessons Learned: What to Do Differently

 Three things would change in a repeat implementation of this project.